LinuxV3/AiClient/README.md

 ## Usage

-The app is so User-Friendly and has a GUI interface so it doesn`t need to any guide or docs but We created a pdf document for anyone who don`t know how to use the App
+The app is so User-Friendly and has a GUI interface so it does not need to any guide or docs but We created a PDF document for anyone who do not know how to use the App

-The full docs `.pdf` file designed and is ready in `UserGuide.pdf` file in the GitHub repository also you can download it [from here](https://aiclient.pythonanywhere.com/src/UserGuide.pdf)
+The full docs `.PDF` file designed and is ready in `UserGuide.pdf` file in the GitHub repository also you can download it [from here](https://aiclient.pythonanywhere.com/src/UserGuide.pdf)